SkyWox/domainhack/README.md

 Heroku can run this out of the box as long as you have the .env variables mirrored to the Heroku config and a redis database provisioned.

-To run the site locally for development, run this in ../lottery/:
+To run the site locally for development, run this in the top level directory:

 ```
 npm run start:dev